 Luliang Shanxi, China Travel Guide

-High season occurs in May, September, and October, granting pleasant climate for open-air activities and seeing the sights, but with larger accommodation and flight prices and larger crowds.
+High season occurs during The month of may, September, and October, granting pleasant climate for open-air activities and seeing the sights, however larger accommodation and travel expenses and larger crowds.
 Shoulder season (April, June, November) features less extreme weather and fewer crowds, potentially better deals.
-Low season (December-March, July-August) brings the lowest prices and a small number of tourists, though extreme cold in winter or hot, humid, rainy conditions in summer can disrupt plans.
+Low season (December-March, July-August) provides the lowest prices plus a tiny number of tourists, though extreme cold in winter or hot, humid, rainy conditions in summer can disrupt plans.

-Spring and Autumn present comfortable weather for walking and exploring open-air cultural and historical sites like Qikou Ancient Town and Lijiashan Village, avoiding the heat of summer or the chill of winter.
+Spring and Autumn present comfortable weather for walking and exploring open-air cultural and historic places such as Qikou Old Town and Lijiashan Village, avoiding the heat during summer or the chill of winter.
 Winter brings striking snowy scenes, especially in the mountains and ancient villages, offering a distinct visual experience.

 Luliang is not in a hurricane zone, but summer monsoon rain might cause localized flooding in low-lying areas, especially in July-August.
 Always consider wearing a Light rain jacket or carrying an Umbrella in these months.